google/eng-practices/review/emergencies.md

     certain date.
 -   Some hardware manufacturers only ship new hardware once a year.
-If you miss the deadline to submit code to them, that could be disastrous, depending on what type of code you’re trying to ship.
+If you miss the deadline to submit code to them, that could be disastrous, depending on what type of code you're trying to ship.

 Delaying a release for a week is not disastrous.
 Missing an important conference might be disastrous, but often is not.

 Most deadlines are soft deadlines, not hard deadlines.
 They represent a desire for a feature to be done by a certain time.
-They are important, but you shouldn’t be sacrificing code health to make them.
+They are important, but you shouldn't be sacrificing code health to make them.

 If you have a long release cycle (several weeks) it can be tempting to sacrifice code review quality to get a feature in before the next cycle.
 However, this